-The University has also classified all employees (with few exceptions) as Mandatory Reporters of any knowledge they have that a member of community is experiencing harassment, discrimination, and/or retaliation.
-The section below on Mandated Reporting details which employees have this responsibility and their duties, accordingly.
+The University has also classified all employees (with few exceptions) as Responsible Employees.
+Responsible employees must report any knowledge they have that a member of community is experiencing harassment, discrimination, and/or retaliation.
+The section below on Responsible Employees details which employees have this responsibility and their duties, accordingly.